Academic Camps & Programs

 For more information, visit the Clemson Career Workshop Website.

-For more information, visit the Project WISE Website.
+For more information, visit the Next Engineers website

 Each summer, top high school juniors and seniors from around the country gather together for a week at Clemson University to learn about the diverse industries of agriculture and natural resources.
-These select students participate in academic tours and presentations as well as conduct laboratories and research projects.
-Over 500 students have attended this program since its establishment in 2004.
+This program is designed to inform, inspire and challenge student participants to consider a career in the agricultural, natural resource and life science industries.

 For more information, visit the South Carolina Commissioner's School for Agriculture Website.